-Harvest One is a uniquely positioned company in the cannabis space with a focus on infused and non-infused consumer packaged goods ("CPG").
-Harvest One recently announced it is divesting from cultivation as part of its broader strategy to focus on the higher margin segments of the cannabis value chain and its CPG brands.
+On August 26, 2020, Harvest One completed the divestiture of its only operational cannabis cultivation and processing business located in Duncan, BC, owned by United Greeneries, as part of its broader strategy to focus on the higher margin segments of the cannabis value chain and its consumer packaged goods ("CPG") brands.
+The company is now uniquely positioned in the cannabis space, with a focus on infused and non-infused CPG brands.
 By outsourcing the cultivation, manufacturing, and packaging processes, the Company will be able to better streamline its operating model by focusing on its core strengths and capabilities, significantly reduce operating costs, and strengthening its balance sheet.